-All summative assessments must be submitted online via Inspera; no concomitant copy may be submitted, for any purpose.
+All assessments will be submitted online via Inspera.
 Ensure you are familiar with the online submission process in advance of any deadline.
 Full information is provided on the Oxford students website (www.ox.ac.uk/students/academic/exams/submission).
+Please note: